soon-yau/SDCND_Term1/behavioral-cloning/README.md

 Since the dataset is unbalanced with many more images on straight road i.e. steering angle of 0, it is therefore crucial to make sure that the ratio of 0 degree is reduced in training (together with data augmentation) so that neural network could learn to steer at curves with larger steering angle.
 A probabiliy thresholding method (credit to Vivek Yadav https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9#.xv4b8t1zl) was used to allow more large angles to be train initially, and gradually include more 0 degree angle in subsequent epochs.

 MSE was used mainly to see that the loss function decreases in every epoch to make sure the network is being trainned correctly.

-However, lower MSE does not guarantee that car could drive properly, it may actually be overfitting the higher steering angle and cause the car to drive in zig-zag fashion.
-Therefore, if I see zig-zagging in simulation, I would reduce the number of epochs and re-run the simulation.
-I used 5 epochs in final model that resulted in MSE of slightly over 0.04.
+The dataset is split into training and validation sets and checkpoint was used to save the best weights based on validation loss.